 - make the sauce in an airtight container the day before and store in the fridge

-- make sides you plan to serve this with the day before and store in the fridge and heat up when making the salmon
+- prepare the sides you plan to serve this with the day before and store in the fridge and heat up when making the salmon

 More easy sheet pan dishes you might like: